tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

       * - Situation
         - Suggested Option
       * - Images have bright backgrounds.
+        - * Image Binarization

-        - Background Subtraction: Any but "None".
+            Bg Sub: Any option but "None".
       * - Accurate nuclear boundaries

           not detected by Image Binarization.